nickelsound/3DprinterMonitor/readme.md

 • **No IFTTT Triggers:**
   1. Confirm that your environment variables for IFTTT_AUTH_KEY, IFTTT_STOP_PRINTING_EVENT, and IFTTT_STATUS_CHANGED_EVENT are correct.
-  2. Make sure the URL is formatted properly ("/with/key/..." – not "?with/key=" or "=with/key").
+  2. Make sure the URL is formatted properly.
   3. Check your IFTTT applets to ensure they’re listening on the correct event names.

 • **Incomplete Snapshots:**